videoDAC/community/README.md

 sudo journalctl -f --unit=videodac-transcoder.service
 ```

+## Incentives

+Currently, there is no direct incentive for you to provide Transcoding services to videoDAC's Orchestrator.

+If you have any GPUs and would like to learn how to make additional revenue from them, join [videoDAC channel on Telegram](https://t.me/videoDAC) and ask for help.

 ## videoDAC

 You can find out more about the [videoDAC Orchestrator on Livepeer's Protocol Explorer](https://explorer.livepeer.org/accounts/0xdac817294c0c87ca4fa1895ef4b972eade99f2fd/campaign), where you can stake your Livepeer Tokens to the project's node, to help it earn more work in the network, and to earn yourself a share of the rewards.

+## Livepeer

 When Livepeer launched in April 2018, 63% of all Livepeer Token in existence were distributed to Ethereum community.
 [Watch this video](https://www.youtube.com/watch?v=7vQ7O6qX3eU) to find out more (and turn up the volume!).